yanchith/yanchith.github.io/posts/0010-simd-raytracer.md

 scene looks like.
 Low light scenes are prone to noise, when various neighboring pixels in the camera collect dramatically different values of light.
 As the number of rays increases to infinity, the noise disappears, but because a large number of rays is not always practical, we often employ denoising algorithms that reconstruct information from noisy pictures.
+(XXX: cut part about noise?)

 # Raytracer Architecture, Appetizer